-- 37. SFC will recover any student support funds which remain unused at the end of the Academic Year.
-Colleges are reminded that they cannot carry forward any unspent funds and unspent funds for AY 2024-25 will be recovered by SFC during AY 2025-26. - 38.
+- 37. Any student support funds which remain unused at the end of the Academic Year will be recovered.
+Colleges are reminded that they cannot carry forward any unspent funds and unspent funds for AY 2025-26 will be recovered during AY 2026-27. - 38.
 The available funds are the announced allocation for an AY.
 Where appropriate, the available funds also take account of funds received or relinquished as part of the In Year Redistribution (IYR) of student support funds exercise.
 To be clear, unspent funds are the available funds less the audited spend.